The No To Hassockfield campaign was set up in early 2021.

-Hassockfield/Derwentside IRC is situated between Durham and Consett, outside the remote village of Medomsley – a name still notorious locally as the site of the former Medomsley Detention Centre, where large scale abuse of young men in the 1960s, 1970s and 1980s was uncovered in Operation Seabrook, begun in 2013.
+Hassockfield/Derwentside IRC is situated on a windy hill between Durham and Consett, outside the remote village of Medomsley – a name still notorious locally as the site of the former Medomsley Detention Centre, where large scale abuse of young men in the 1960s, 1970s and 1980s was uncovered in Operation Seabrook, begun in 2013.

-- The site was purchased by the Home Office and its buildings refurbished following their most recent use as Hassockfield secure training unit.
+- The site was purchased by the Home Office and its buildings were refurbished following their most recent use as Hassockfield Secure Training Unit for Boys.
 Cost: approx £18.7 million (data via Home Office FoI request No 68783)

-- The IRC opened in December 2021 and is being run on a two year contract by Mitie.
-Cost: approx £16.6 million (data from this link to government contract finder) to run the IRC for two years.
+- The IRC opened in December 2021.
+Initially run on a two year contract by Mitie was paid approx £16.6 million (data from this link to government contract finder) to run the IRC for two years.
 This works out at almost £100,000 per year for each detainee.